P1-Ro/nipg/README.md

 ## Configuration
 For this generator to function properly your nginx needs to be setup in specific but easy way

-1. Include following line in `default` coonfiguration of nginx
+1. Include following line in `default` configuration of nginx
     ```
    include sites-available/services.conf;
     ```